tangyhang/PipeANN/README.md

 ## Quick Start (with a disk index of DiskANN)

+For those who have built on-disk indexes of DiskANN, enabling PipeANN only requires two quick steps (<15min).

-First, install the dependencies (as in [Software Configuration](#software-configuration)) and [Build the Repository](#build-the-repository).
+* First, install the dependencies (as in [Software Configuration](#software-configuration)) and [Build the Repository](#build-the-repository).

-Then, you only need to [build an in-memory index](#build-in-memory-index-for-pipeann) (<10min for billion-scale datasets).
+* Second, you only need to [build an in-memory index](#build-in-memory-index-for-pipeann) (<10min for billion-scale datasets).

-After that, PipeANN is ready!
+Then, PipeANN is ready!
 An example for SIFT100M on Ubuntu 22.04:

 ```bash
 # For Ubuntu 22.04, first install the dependencies: